Table of Contents

 They will need a lot of encouragement to warm up to you (and that buyer’s journey timeframe is getting longer and longer!).

-Yes, that’s the whole purpose of a funnel–to warm up cold subscribers.
-But, I wonder if the reason why we now need 18+ “touchpoints” with new subscribers is that we’re targeting way too many cold people and not focusing on simply being there for the ones who are hot?
+Yes, that’s the whole purpose of a funnel—to warm up cold subscribers.
+But, I wonder if the reason why we now need 18 calls or “touchpoints” (not the infamous “six” from years and years ago that we *still* keep hearing about) with potential new buyers is that we’re targeting way too many cold people and not focusing on simply being there for the ones who are hot?

 By publishing quality content that’s findable by search engines you have more sustainable visibility in the long run.
 It doesn’t rely on regular advertising fees to a cold demographic that likely will never buy from you.

-I think of it like a slow-cooker: put in the effort up front, wait for the magic to happen on its own, reap the passive benefits.
+I think of it as a slow-cooker: put in the effort upfront, wait for the magic to happen on its own, reap the passive benefits for months and years to come.

 HINT: Now’s the time to get in the game with at least a few kickass quality blog posts and search engine optimization!